palfibeni/KerAzsMB/README.md

 ```
 /script SetRaidTarget("target",8)
 ```
-or use my own function, which only sets the skull mark, and does not remove it.
+or use my own function, which only sets the skull mark, and does NOT remove it.
 ```
 /script azs.markSkull()
 ```

 ### How to setup healing:
-1. Edit the azs.nameList, setup all the main/off tanks, in the tank, who attend to raids/dungeons, and add you dps, heal to multiheal, multidps.
-This is just a bit of help for your healer, on who should they focus on.
+1. Edit the azs.nameList, setup all the main/off tanks, in the tank, who attend to raids/dungeons, and add you dps, heal to multiheal, multimelee, multicaster.
+This is important, because the following is also calculated by this, plus helps the healers.
 Optional: If you have multiple healers, consider modifying the data.lua file to setup thier preffered groups, to heal more likely in case there is aoe damage.
 After you did this, the /deepinit will also add the following line to your macro's supermacro part, the "1" here
 ```